apache/kafka/docker/README.md

 Cron job for checking CVEs in supported docker images
 -----------------------------------------------------

-- `Docker Image CVE Scanner` Github Action Workflow (present in `.github/workflows/docker_scan.yml`) will run nightly CVE scans and generate reports for docker image tags mentioned in the `supported_image_tag` array.
+- `Docker Image CVE Scanner` GitHub Action Workflow (present in `.github/workflows/docker_scan.yml`) will run nightly CVE scans and generate reports for docker image tags mentioned in the `supported_image_tag` array.
 - This workflow is branch independent.
 Only the workflow in trunk, i.e. the default branch will be considered.
 - In case a Critical or High CVE is detected, the workflow will fail.
 - It will generate the scan reports that can be checked by the community.